-The Union Mission no longer encourages collection drives for canned goods and non-perishable pantry staples.
-Our storage space and volunteer availability to organize and rotate donations have been limited because of the coronavirus pandemic.
+The Union Mission no longer encourages collection drives for canned goods and pantry staples due to limited storage space and volunteer availability.

 Transportation is essential for our shelter guests to get to their jobs, interviews, appointments, and children’s daycare providers.
 Every day we provide them with bus passes.
 You can purchase them for us at selected area Food Lions and 7-Elevens or directly through Hampton Roads Transit.

 It can be expensive to set up a new home, especially when you’ve been homeless.
 You need just about everything to get started.
 As shelter guests move into permanent housing, you can bless them with plastic tote full of useful household items.
 Most filled Housewarming Hope Totes cost about $75 to $100, making this a great project for groups large or small!